The Vizsla (pronounced “vee-zh-lah“) is much more common and popular than their difficult-to-pronounce breed name might suggest.

 During adulthood, your Vizsla will still need a lot of sleep because sleep is the time when the body mends and repairs itself.

 The truth is the Vizsla that gets enough daily exercise and activity is going to be a quiet, sleepy dog when at home.
+Make sure that your pet has a great Viszla dog bed that he can use when he is tired.

 For an adult Vizsla dog whose growth plates have closed (X-rays can confirm this and clear your dog for more vigorous exercise), “enough daily activity” is about 45 to 60 minutes daily.